Deano10134/phase-1-building-simple-liker/README.md

 You will be doing your coding in `main.js`.
 If you take a look at the file, you will see that a function, `mimicServerCall()`, is being provided for you.
-This function will "mock" the behavior of a backend server.
+This function will "mock" the behaviour of a backend server.
 You will invoke `mimicServerCall()` in response to a user action, and the function will randomly return either a "success" or "fail" response.
 Your code will then need to handle the response appropriately: updating the appearance of the heart if it returns a